ucla-data-archive/library-python/_episodes/01-starting-with-data.md

 ~~~
 {: .output}

-We can see that there were 1,001 rows parsed.
-Each row has 11
+We can see that there were 1,001 rows parsed and each row has 11
 columns.
-The first column is the index of the DataFrame.
-The index is used to
+The first column is the index of the DataFrame, which is used to
 identify the position of the data, but it is not an actual column of the DataFrame.
 It looks like  the `read_csv` function in Pandas  read our file properly.
 However,
 we haven't saved any data to memory so we can work with it.
 We need to assign the
 DataFrame to a variable.
-Remember that a variable is a name for a value, such as `x`,
-or  `data`.
-We can create a new  object with a variable name by assigning a value to it using `=`.

 Let's call the imported survey data `articles_df`:

 ~~~
 articles_df = pd.read_csv("articles.csv")